kochbj/kochbj.github.io/_pages/home.md

 ---
 # Hello!
 I'm Bernie.
-You can read the sidebar to learn a bit about me.
+You can read the sidebar (or my CV) to learn a bit about me.
 I'm mostly using this site to share things I've been working on.
 Feel free to reach out if you'd like to chat!
 ### Tutorials
 {% include feature_row %}